grycap/im/doc/source/tosca.rst

     ...

-Port types have a set of additional properties (some of them are not normative):
+Custom defined Port type ``tosca.nodes.indigo.network.Port`` has a set of additional properties:

-  * ip_address: Set a specific IP address.
-  * order: Network interface order.
-  * dns_name: Primary DNS name.
+  * dns_name: DNS name to assing to the network interface.
-  * additional_ip: (OpenStack specific)
+  * additional_ip: (OpenStack specific) Additional IP to be allowed to the network interface.
   * additional_dns_names: Additional DNS names.